 MARTIN GOUGH is currently Lecturer in Higher Education and Academic Practice at the University of Kent.
 He was a researcher on various education projects at Leeds Metropolitan University, Warwick University, and Birkbeck, Institute of Education and University College London, following a term of office as General Secretary of the National Postgraduate Committee.
 He has been teaching more recently on the equivalent of the PGCHE at University College London, as well as accredited courses on professional development and on research for applied science students.
 Before that he taught Philosophy for Leeds, for Nottingham and for the Open University, while attaining his PhD on the question of The Self.

 DENA HURST holds a bachelor's degree in Economics from Stetson University and a master's degree and doctorate in Philosophy from Florida State University.
 She works as a project manager and researcher for the Florida Institute of Government at Florida State University.
 She teaches philosophy courses, specifically applied philosophy courses, in the areas of feminism, philosophy of economics, political philosophy, philosophy of class, radical and revolutionary philosophy, ethics, and philosophy of technology.
 Dena is also associate editor of Philosophical Practice, the journal of the American Philosophical Practitioners Association, and a certified philosophical counselor through APPA.
 She has served as a Pathways mentor and guest editor for the online journal Philosophy for Business.

 SANJA IVIC holds a Master of Arts in Philosophy from the Erasmus Universiteit Rotterdam and a Doctorate in philosophy from University of Belgrade.
 She has published a large number of articles and two books on the subject of history of philosophy, European studies, political philosophy, ethics, and hermeneutics.
 She is a member of the International Advisory Board of the American International Journal of Contemporary Research and editorial board member of the Journal of Law and Conflict Resolution.
-She has participating in various international philosophical projects.
+She has participated in various international philosophical projects.
 She is a Research Fellow at the Institute for European Studies in Serbia.
 She is currently working on her postdoctoral project at the University Paris X Nanterre.
 She is also Editor of ISFP Publishing.